kolbeyang/CampgroundReservationSite/README.md

 ## Prerequisites

-- Java 8=>11 (Make sure to have correct JAVA_HOME setup in your environment)
+- Java 17 (Make sure to have correct JAVA_HOME setup in your environment)
 - Maven
--  _add any other tech stack requirements_
+- Angular CLI
+- npm

 ## How to run it